risingwavelabs/risingwave-docs-legacy/docs/troubleshoot/troubleshoot-high-latency.md

   alt="An example of extremely high latency"
 />

 To solve the issue, consider rewriting the SQL query to reduce join amplification, such as using better equal conditions on the problematic join to reduce the number of matched rows.
+[Maintain wide table with table sinks](/transform/multiple-table-sink.md) might help.